DODA-2005/Skill-Share-App/skills_expo/README.md

 ## Overview

-**Perfect to start an Tinder Clone app.** 4 screens are availables : Explore, Matches, Messages and Profile.
-You'll find some components like Card Component to pass props and variant.
-No frameworks UI like Bootstrap or Material UI are used.

 - **Easy to use** 🤘
 - **Made with Expo** ⚡
 - **TypeScript supported** 🌞

-This project was inspired by this [amazing Kishore's work on Dribbble](https://dribbble.com/shots/5631075-Dating-App-Sketch-Freebie-Day-334-365-Project365).
+This project was inspired by this [amazing Steven Persia's work on Github]([https://github.com/stevenpersia/tinder-react-native/blob/master/README.md])).
 Feel free to follow this guy because he does great stuff.

 ## Demo

-You can try it here : https://expo.io/@stevenpersia/projects/tinder-expo
+You can try it here : (under development)

 ## Screenshots